Art Director, Avatars

 Meta Avatars: A Character System for 2 Billion Users

-TLDR: Joined Meta in October 2022 out of almost a decade at Disney Animation.
+TLDR: Joined Meta Reality Labs in October 2022 out of almost a decade at Disney Animation.
 The brief was a ground-up redesign of the avatar system carrying over a billion users across Facebook, Instagram, WhatsApp, Messenger, and Horizon.
 No approved visual direction when I arrived, and the 2D-concept-first process was not clicking at a tech company.
-I materialized the north star through six direct-to-3D maquettes, was promoted to Art Director as the scope formalized, then designed and prototyped the parametric systems underneath: a new neutral head, roughly 150 face parameters, a body system with ten regions and 250+ identity shapes after Aspirational Bodies, FACS expressions, and the ML pipeline that turns a selfie into an avatar on style.
+I set the creative vision for what the avatars should become and proved it directly, sculpting the new design language into six 3D maquettes that became the north star the whole org built toward, a more mature and sophisticated language than the avatar style users had been mocking.
+That direction became Meta Avatars 2.0, what we called Style 2.0 internally.
+Promoted to Art Director as the scope formalized, I owned the visual identity and directed the architecture of the parametric systems built to carry it at scale: a new neutral head, roughly 150 face parameters, a body system with ten regions and 250+ identity shapes after Aspirational Bodies, FACS expressions, and the ML pipeline that turns a selfie into an avatar on style.
 Quality held across internal teams, ML pipelines, and vendor studios on three continents.
 Representation score landed at 3.8 at launch and 4.0 after Aspirational Bodies, against a 3.0 target.
 72% user preference.
 300%+ Messenger usage spike.
+This fundamentally pivoted Meta’s digital identity away from a publicly mocked aesthetic into a premium, universally appealing character language.

 DETAILS

-Project: Horizon Avatars (Style 2.0, launched at Meta Connect, plus Aspirational Bodies follow-up)
+• Project: Horizon Avatars, Meta Avatars 2.0 (internally Style 2.0), launched at Meta Connect, plus Aspirational Bodies follow-up

 THE CONTEXT

 Meta's avatars are the digital identity layer across Facebook, Instagram, WhatsApp, Messenger, and Horizon.
-Over a billion avatars in active use.
+Over a billion avatars created by users.
 When someone creates an avatar, that character becomes how they show up across every Meta product.
 Their face in a video call, their presence in a Story reaction, their body in Horizon, their identity in chat, an emote in a thread.

-I joined in October 2022 as Character Art Lead, coming out of almost a decade at Disney Animation.
+I joined Meta Reality Labs in October 2022 as Character Art Lead, coming out of almost a decade at Disney Animation.
 The goal was simple to state and large to execute: define what the next generation of Meta avatars should look like, build the systems that would produce them at platform scale, and set the quality standard that every team touching avatars (internal, vendor, ML) would work against.
 There was no defined visual direction for what came next, and no framework for scaling quality once a direction was chosen.
-I defined the visual strategy, built the initial prototypes, and was promoted to Art Director as the scope formalized.
+I set the creative vision and the visual strategy, made the calls that defined what the next generation of avatars would be, and proved the direction myself in the first maquettes.
+As the scope formalized, I was promoted to Art Director.

 THE CHALLENGES